-Objective 3 - Through the delivery of learning and development, including into existing academic curricula, we will be supporting the digital readiness of people who are considering, or on the pathway to, a career in the NHS.
+Through the delivery of learning and development, including into existing academic curricula, we will be supporting the digital readiness of people who are considering, or on the pathway to, a career in the NHS.
 Some examples can be seen below.

-- Digital into academic (e.g. clinical undergraduate) curricula
+- Digital into academic (for example, clinical undergraduate) curricula.

-- Digital into existing learning programmes (e.g. ‘bolt-on’ sessions for general leadership programmes)
+- Digital into existing learning programmes (for example, ‘bolt-on’ sessions for general leadership programmes).

 Background and policy drivers